Idaho Disabled Veteran Benefits

 What it is: a free lifetime state-parks pass for 100% permanently and totally disabled resident veterans, and deeply reduced hunting/fishing licenses and tags for veterans rated 40% or higher, run through Idaho Parks and Recreation (IDPR) and Idaho Fish and Game (IDFG).

 - Idaho State Parks Veteran Pass (lifetime): for an Idaho-resident veteran with a 100% Permanent & Total (P&T) service-connected disability.
-Note this park pass is narrower than the property tax benefit — it requires an actual 100% P&T rating, so being paid at the 100% rate solely through Individual Unemployability, without a P&T designation, does not by itself meet this pass's standard.
-The pass gives free entrance (day-use vehicle fee waived) and one free campsite per stay; ordinary reservation/transaction fees still apply, and it does not cover cabins, yurts, or group sites.
-Apply online or by mail/email with a VA letter stating your 100% P&T eligibility (processing can take up to 90 days) on the Idaho State Parks Veteran Pass Application; program email [email protected].
+Note this park pass is narrower than the property tax benefit — it requires an actual 100% P&T rating, so being paid at the 100% rate solely through Individual Unemployability, without a P&T designation, does not meet this pass's standard.
+The pass gives free entrance (day-use vehicle fee waived, one personal vehicle) and waives the camping usage fee for one campsite, up to a 14-night limit in any 30-day period (advance reservation fees still apply, and it does not cover cabins, yurts, group sites, or lodges).
+The pass is non-transferable.
+Mail or email your application with a VA letter stating your 100% P&T eligibility to Idaho Department of Parks and Recreation, Attn: Veteran Pass Program, PO Box 83720, Boise, ID 83720-0065, or [email protected], using the Idaho State Parks Veteran Pass Application.

-- Disabled Veterans Special Big Game Tag Program: five free big-game tags are distributed each year through qualified veteran-serving nonprofits and agencies; the annual application window is January 2–31.
+- Disabled Veterans Special Big Game Tag Program: five free big-game tags (deer, elk, pronghorn, black bear, or mountain lion) are distributed each year through IDVS and qualified veteran-serving nonprofits; the annual application window is January 2–31.
+This is a once-in-a-lifetime tag per veteran, not an annual drawing you can re-enter after you've received one.

-- For the parks pass, get your VA letter confirming 100% Permanent & Total, then submit the Veteran Pass application online or by mail/email — and allow up to 90 days before you rely on it.
+- For the parks pass, get your VA letter confirming 100% Permanent & Total, then mail or email the Veteran Pass application to IDPR using the address or email in the bullet above.

 - For hunting/fishing, get your VA letter showing a 40% or higher rating and apply for the DAV license and reduced tags through Idaho Fish and Game ([email protected] or 208-334-2592).